paslandau/paslandau.github.io/source/blog/phpstorm-with-vagrant-using-laravel-homestead-on-windows-10.md

 on [Homestead in the Laravel documentation](https://laravel.com/docs/5.2/homestead) that does a pretty good job explaining how to set homestead up, so I'll keep this section rather short.

-Since we've already installed VirtualBox and Vagrant, all we need to do is running `vagrant box add laravel/homestead`.
+Since we've already installed VirtualBox and Vagrant, all we need to do is running `vagrant box add laravel/homestead --box-version 0.4.4`.
-That command will download the latest [homestead box from the vagrant catalogue](https://atlas.hashicorp.com/laravel/homestead) to (by default) `~/.vagrant.d/boxes` or in Windows terms `C:\Users\<Username>\.vagrant.d\boxes`
+That command will download [the homestead box version v0.4.4 from the vagrant catalogue](https://atlas.hashicorp.com/laravel/boxes/homestead/versions/0.4.4) to (by default) `~/.vagrant.d/boxes` or in Windows terms `C:\Users\<Username>\.vagrant.d\boxes`.
+You can change this location by setting the `VAGRANT_HOME` path variable as explained [here](http://stackoverflow.com/a/10226134/413531).

+**Caution:** We specified the concrete version because a simple `vagrant box add laravel/homestead` would download the _latest_ version of homestead which is (at the time of this writing) v0.5.0 and contains the newest Ubuntu release 16.04.
+If you want to go with that version, make sure to also download and install the _latest_ vagrant version (currently 1.8.5).
+It is possible ot have multiple versions of a vagrant box on your host machine, but it requires some additional setup to choose the right box.
+Please refer to this [answer](http://laravel.io/forum/02-03-2016-install-specific-laravel-homestead-version-and-502-bad-gateway-nginx-solved?page=1#reply-29937) for further information.

 _Note:_ You might encounter the following error message:
 > $ vagrant box add laravel/homestead